 All performing provider systems must have a target for all pay-for-performance metrics, which will be used to determine whether or not the performance target for the metric was achieved.

-Performance targets should be based on the higher of top decile of performance for state or national data, or an alternative method approved by CMS.
+State wide performance targets should be based on the top decile of performance for state or national data, or an alternative method approved by CMS.
 NY DSRIP goals for metrics may be based on NYS Medicaid results (preferred source) or national data where possible and on DSRIP DY1 results for metrics where state or national data are unavailable.

 Annual improvement targets for Performing Provider System metrics will be established using the methodology of reducing the gap to the goal by 10%.
-The Performing Provider System baseline data will be established as soon as complete data is available for the baseline period (as specified in the Metric Specification Guide supplement to Attachment J) and will be used as the foundation to determine the gap to goal to set the improvement target.
+The Performing Provider System baseline data will be established as soon as complete data is available for the baseline period with the necessary minimum thresholds met (as specified in the Measure Specification and Reporting manual) and will be used as the foundation to determine the gap to goal to set the annual improvement target.

 For example if the baseline data for a measure is 52 percent and the goal is 90 percent, the gap to the goal is 38.
 The target for the project's first year of performance would be 3.8 percent increase in the result (target 55.8 percent).
 Each subsequent year would continue to be set with a target using the most recent year's data.
+For example, should a

+PPS meet or exceed the first year's target of 55.8 percent, the next annual target would be 10 percent of the new gap to the goal.
 This will account for smaller gains in subsequent years as performance improves toward the goal or measurement ceiling.

-Unless unanticipated circumstances arrive, the targets set for each measure will not change during the DSRIP performance period.
+The PPS will know the annual performance target to be achieved at the beginning of the current DY and the method for determining the annual performance target will remain the same throughout the DSRIP years.

-In general, Performing Provider System that achieve their target for the DY will be considered to have reached the annual milestone for the metric, and Performing Provider System that achieve 20 percent gap to goal or the 90th percentile of the statewide performance for the high performance metrics listed in Attachment J may be eligible for additional payment for high performance.
+In general, Performing Provider System that achieve their target for the DY will be considered to have reached the annual milestone for the metric, and Performing Provider System that achieve 20 percent gap to goal or the statewide performance goal for the high performance metrics listed in Attachment J may be eligible for additional payment for high performance.
 If more frequent reporting (more than annual) of metric results are required for projects, the reported results for payment should be based on a standard twelve month period.